BirdeeHub/shelua/REPR.md

 	---@class Shelua.PipeInput
 	---string stdin to combine
 	---@field s? string
+	---if string input came from a command,
+	---`e` will contain a table of all other command result fields
+	---such as `__exitcode`
+	---@field e? string
+	---
 	---cmd to combine
 	---@field c? string|any
 	---optional 2nd return of concat_cmd